Eera Nilam

 Eera Nilam is a 2003 Indian Tamil-language war film co-written, produced and directed by Bharathiraja, starring his son Manoj and Nanditha.
 It was released on 8 August 2003, and won the Tamil Nadu State Film Award for Best Film while Thenmozhi won for Best Dialogue Writer.

+Production

+Venkat was cast after Bharathiraja was impressed with his performance in the TV series Metti Oli.
+It is the actor's film debut.

 Soundtrack

 The soundtrack was composed by Sirpy.